davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Place up to 16 Monsters on Combat Map using CombatTracker Place up to 8 Players on Combat Map using CombatTracker

-Version 2.0.0 - Shrine combat locations
+Version 3.0.0 - Shrine combat locations
 	Peer at Gem on Overworld map and in Towns
 	Stretch all the maps to fit the screen
+	Town Entity

 --TODO--

-	Populate towns with NPCs

 	Random # of monsters on the combat map needs to show less monsters more often - maybe based on the players level.

+	Populate towns with NPCs Town Entity's.

 Version 3.0.0 - Towns\Shops\Dialog

 	Randomly move NPCs around the town map.